 In primary school we follow the English National Curriculum.
 In later years students follow the International Baccalaureate (IB) Middle Years Programme and Diploma, a trusted and globally recognised system of learning.
 We promote language learning from an early age, and encourage your child to think globally.
-In 2016, students aged between 10 and 12 can chose to follow an English-French bilingual curriculum based on the "plan d'études romand" (PER) as an optimal preparation for the Bilingual English-French Swiss Maturité.
+Since August 2016, students aged between 10 and 12 can chose to follow an English-French bilingual curriculum based on the "plan d'études romand" (PER) as an optimal preparation for the Bilingual English-French Swiss Maturité.

 Our school welcomes students from 3 to 18 years old, and offers the benefits of an English education from early years education to the internationally-recognised IB Diploma.